-Montgomery Co. schools could get $2M for vape detectors from county council
+Montgomery Co. council approves $2M for vape detectors in county schools

-Montgomery County Council members will hold a public hearing on Tuesday before voting on a proposal to provide $2 million in supplemental funding that would help pay for installing vape detectors in the Maryland county’s public high schools.
+Montgomery County Council members voted unanimously Tuesday to use $2 million in supplemental funding to help pay for installing vape detectors in the Maryland county’s public high schools.

 Council President Andrew Friedson told reporters in a briefing Monday that it’s “all hands on deck” when it comes to addressing the “vaping epidemic” in its schools.

-“If you go into too many of our schools, you’ll see cartridges in the trash cans in the bathrooms,” said Friedson.
+“If you go into too many of our schools, you’ll see cartridges in the trash cans in the bathrooms,” Friedson said.

-“We have heard it from students, we have heard it from teachers, we’ve heard it from counselors, and we are diligently and aggressively working together with our partners in the school system to address it,” added Friedson.
+“We have heard it from students, we have heard it from teachers, we’ve heard it from counselors, and we are diligently and aggressively working together with our partners in the school system to address it,” Friedson said.

 The Centers for Disease Control’s Youth Risk Behavior Surveys — conducted on a biennial basis — have shown that 14% of Maryland teens vape, compared to 10% in D.C. and 8% in Virginia, according to Friedson.